 A senior undergraduate student may register for a graduate course at the 5000 level for either undergraduate or graduate credit with approval from the major advisor and the head of the program/department offering the course.
 It is highly recommended the student has a minimum cumulative grade point average of 2.800 on all University coursework to enroll in the course.
-The Registrar will not process the course enrollment unless the senior is in good academic standing and is proceeding toward graduation as directly as possible.
+The senior must be in good academic standing and proceeding toward graduation as directly as possible.
 A student may earn no more than 9 semester credit hours of coursework at the 5000 level toward their undergraduate degree.
 Graduate credits earned in graduate programs by reverse transfer under special agreements, such as a 3+3 program leading to a professional degree, are not subject to this limitation.